 Get involved as a graduate.
 You will have fun, help future generations of students, and meet fellow alumni!
 Learn more

-Approximately 725 members of the Class of 2018 participated in the exercises, representing the 333 graduates of August 2017, 422 of January 2018 and 725 of May 2018.
+A total of 1,422 students who graduated from Middlesex County College on Thursday, May 23 at the Rutgers Athletic Center.
+Approximately 725 members of the class participated in the exercises, representing the 350 graduates of August 2018; 364 from January 2019; and 708 of May 2019.
 Participants included several students who fulfilled the requirements for more than one degree or certificate during this academic year.

 Graduates include Alexandria Wonski, who is transferring to Princeton university in the fall.

 “Since 1990 until last year, Princeton didn’t take transfer students from community colleges,” said Linda Scherr, dean of Arts and Sciences at MCC.
 “This is a recognition that prestigious universities such as Princeton understand that community college students can do first-rate work.
 It says a lot about community colleges in general and MCC in particular.”

 So that’s where Wonski is headed this fall.

 “It was beyond exciting to hear that transfer admissions had been reopened after such a long period,” she said.

 Ms. Wonski toyed with majoring in Chemistry before choosing Mathematics at MCC.
 She’d like to combine the two, perhaps studying Theoretical Chemistry or Computational Chemistry at Princeton, where she is receiving a full scholarship.
 She hopes to eventually earn a doctorate and work in research at a university.

 While a student at Bishop Ahr High School, Ms. Wonski took a pre-calculus class at MCC through the High School Scholars program.

 “I loved it,” she said.
 “So I decided to come here when I graduated high school.
 I liked the environment and had a great experience here.
 It was a very caring atmosphere.
 The professors cared about the students and the students cared about their education.”